The Strategy will provide a long term framework for managing the coast between Clifton and Tangoio.

 In her 2014 report, the Parliamentary Commissioner for the Environment (PCE) stated that over the past century the average global sea level has risen by about 20 cm.
 The Intergovernmental Panel on Climate Change (IPCC) expects sea level to rise up to a metre by the end of the century, and that about 70% of the coastlines worldwide are projected to experience sea level change within ±20% of the global mean; and it is very likely that there will be a significant increase in the occurrence of sea level extremes in some regions by 2100.

-The Clifton to Tangoio Coastal Hazard Management Strategy 2120 (Strategy) represents a cross-Council approach to identifying and responding to these hazards.
-It provides a platform for making decisions about the most appropriate coastal hazard responses.
+The Strategy represents a cross-council approach to identifying and responding to these hazards.
+It provides a platform for making decisions about the most appropriate responses.

 Disclaimers and Copyright